 A: That doesn’t happen often, but if a program is no longer sustainable, schools can apply to end it.
 Students in that program will stay in until they graduate, or the students will be put into the same program at another school.

-A: If a student is interested in studying a subject, choice programs allow us to tailor their education specifically for them.
-This is the method we put in place to make that tailored education happen.
+A: If a student is interested in studying a career or academic-themed subject, choice programs allow us to tailor their education specifically for them.
+Choice programs provide innovative and rigorous academic instruction by specially trained teachers.

-• Choice and Career Options department with Palm Beach County School District
+• Department of Choice and Career Options, Palm Beach County School District